OrlandoTheMaker/Portfolio/README.md

 # Portfolio
-#This was as a result of urgent online interview
+#This is for an urgent online interview
 #I applied for in my country.
-#Hope I get accepted!
 #🙏